nawa-dev/Robo-Python-Custom/README.md

 - **Index Separation**: Light Sensors and Ultrasonic Sensors have their own independent counts. `analogRead(0)` is always the first Light sensor, and `getUltrasonic(0)` is always the first Ultrasonic sensor.
 - **Infinite Loops**: You can safely use `while True:`.
 The system handles delays automatically.
 - **Runtime Interaction**: You can manually drag objects on the canvas even while your code is running to test your robot's reaction!
+- **Wheel Management**: The robot always starts with a permanent **FRONT WHEEL**.
+You can add a **BACK WHEEL** for stability, but the front wheel is protected from deletion to maintain basic mobility.
+- **Dynamic Storage**: Sensors and Actuators are now stored in specialized arrays (`sensors` vs `grips`) based on their configuration, managed automatically by the core system.